dimitri-yatsenko/datajoint-book/book/30-schema-design/025-entity-integrity.md

   * [IRS timeline.](https://www.irs.gov/irs-history-timeline)

 Similar rigor is required for identifying other objects in the real world:
-* VIN for all vehicles
-* Animal identification number for pets and domestic animals
-* Registration numbers for aircraft

-In summary, designing a database may need to begin with designing good identification processes in the enterprise that it supports.
+* [Vehicle Identification Number](https://www.iso.org/standard/52200.html), regulated by the International Organization for Standardization.
+* [Radio-frequency Identification for Animals](https://en.wikipedia.org/wiki/ISO_11784_and_ISO_11785) for implanted microchips in animals.
+* [US Aircraft Registration numbers](https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/forming_nnumber), the N-numbers seen on the tails, regulated by the FAA.

+These examples demonstrate that establishing a rigorous system for identification may require costly standardization efforts with many systems for enforcement and coordination.

-When a neuroscience lab sets out to establish a data management process, the first thing it needs to do is to establish a uniform system to identify test subjects, experiments, and protocols.
+When a science lab sets out to establish a data management process for its experiment, the first step is to establish a uniform system for identifying test subjects, experiments, protocols, and treatments.
+Standard nomenclatures are established to standardize names across all institutions and labs must be aware of them and follow them.

 # Entity Integrity in Schema Design